 QC aggregate testing is required for coarse aggregate from MDOT prequalified aggregate sources.
 Perform sieve analysis per MTM 109 and loss by wash per MTM 108 after material has been transported to the precast plant.
-Ensure aggregate sampling and testing is conducted by a Michigan Certified Aggregate Testing (MCAT) Level I technician.
+Ensure aggregate sampling and testing is conducted by a Michigan Certified Aggregate Testing (MCAT) Level I or ACI Aggregate Testing Technician - Level I.